Key Takeaways

 - Payment networks: Various types of payment networks must make use of adaptable privacy infrastructure as a means to help modify transparency levels for banking, retail, cryptocurrency, employee salaries, remittances, and others.

-In addition to the uses outlined above, many of the applications and protocols built on Aleo are focused on zero-knowledge decentralized finance (ZeFi), Aleo’s proprietary privacy-preserving DeFi framework.
+In addition to the uses above, many Aleo ecosystem applications focus on privacy-preserving DeFi—sometimes described as zero-knowledge DeFi or ‘ZeFi’—where financial activity can remain confidential while still being verifiable.
 In a larger context, ZeFi refers to peer-to-peer financial services that are private-by-default.
-These include:

-On Aleo, zero-knowledge gaming and zk-SNARKs help address significant issues related to gaming privacy and the elimination of attack vectors such as distributed denial-of-service (DDoS) attacks and other data leaks.
+In gaming, zero-knowledge proofs can help developers verify player actions, credentials, or game logic without exposing sensitive user data or unnecessary backend information.
 Privacy by-default in gaming also helps allow developers to scale faster because it eliminates many security and privacy issues that take significant capital and manpower to address, while also alleviating their reliance on large rent-seeking gaming studios.

-The Aleo network, and zero-knowledge in general, has many potential applications that allow for the creation of numerous system types used by governments, enterprises, and institutions that incorporate modificable privacy out-of-box.
+Aleo and zero-knowledge technology may be useful for government, enterprise, and institutional systems that need configurable privacy: some data can remain private, while selected proofs or disclosures can be shared when required.
 This customizability is increasingly in demand and will allow for various grades of privacy amongst a wide range of uses, jurisdictions, and regulatory parameters.

-Stablecoins via crypto exchanges, wallets, and DeFi services offer a far more equitable alternative for many.
+Aleo’s recent stablecoin-related developments make this section more concrete: the Aleo ecosystem has highlighted privacy-preserving stablecoin infrastructure, including USAD and Global Dollar Network-related efforts.
 In addition, stablecoin payment rails for remittances and other uses in retail and wholesale increasingly have far-reaching implications in industries the world over.

 Stablecoins are also largely designed to increase enterprise, government, and institutional utility for asset issuance and trading, intellectual property (IP), digital documentation, and e-governance, and a host of other uses.
-It seems inevitable that privacy (via ZK proofs and other technologies) will be integrated increasingly into blockchain systems for the likes of cross-border and country-specific stablecoin and CBDC networks, creating interoperability and instant exchange between the two asset types.
+Privacy-preserving proofs may become more important for cross-border payments, stablecoin networks, and other regulated digital-money systems where both confidentiality and auditability matter.

 Some of the most prominent enterprise use cases for ZK proofs include fund transfer for payment networks and services related to the Internet of Things (IoT), enterprise finance, investing, trade finance, real world assets (RWAs), renewable energy, electrical grids, agriculture, mobility and automobile, and more.